AyakuraYuki/dd_monitor_service/README.md

 ### Get virtualenv

-> If you already installed virtualenv, you can skip this step.
+> Python virtual environments are used to isolate package installation from the system.
 For more information of virtualenv, please visit [virtualenv in pypi](https://pypi.org/project/virtualenv/)
 >
-> Python virtual environments are used to isolate package installation from the system.
-I highly recommend you to use virtualenv, but if you want to use installed python and pip, I won't stop you.
+> If you already installed virtualenv, you can skip this step.
 >
-> To continue, make sure you have `Python 3.7.x`.
+> I highly recommend you to use virtualenv, but if you want to use installed python and pip, I won't stop you.

 ```shell script
 pip install virtualenv